 While trying to beat addiction independently is admirable, often it’s not enough.
 Though getting sober on their own is possible, it’s the staying sober part that most people need help with.
 After years of substance abuse, the brain chemistry changes in a way that disrupts the normal function of a person’s decision-making process, inhibitions, and risk vs. reward analysis.

-What are the Dangers of Going through Withdrawal Alone?
+Dangers of Going through Withdrawal Alone.
 How Can Rehab Help?

 Other than the high risk of relapse, going through withdrawals alone can be extremely dangerous to health depending on what drug one is coming off of.
 Though alcohol withdrawals can be particularly severe, withdrawals from other substances put a person’s health at risk psychologically.

-Are There Other Things that Can Help a Person Get Through Withdrawals Without the Use of Medication?
+What Can Help A Person Go Through Withdrawals Without the Use of Medication?

 If one doesn’t want to use medication, or doesn’t think the addiction is severe enough to need it, it is advised to start treatment in a recovery facility when going through the most intense stages of withdrawals because the people in charge of caring have seen it all—they know what symptoms one is experiencing, what’s going to come next, and how to best relieve symptoms with different “home remedies” or over-the-counter medications one might not have thought to use.
 Vitamin supplements, hot showers, and sunlight are three things besides rest, staying hydrated, and proper nutrition, that can help ease the symptoms of withdrawals.